-How do I connect my card machine to my router?
+How do I connect my card reader to my router?

 Designed to be mobile, convenient, and easy to use, all myPOS card readers can connect to the Internet in order to process payments via the three methods mentioned above.

-However, you cannot connect your myPOS card machine to a router via a LAN cable as they’re mainly created to use the specially designed, free DATA card for connectivity across Europe.
+However, you cannot connect your myPOS terminal to a router via a LAN cable as they’re mainly created to use the specially designed, free DATA card for connectivity across Europe.
 The only way to connect a myPOS card reader to your router is through a WiFi connection.

 Card reader cleaning